cryptozeny/cpuminer-opt-sugarchain/README.md

 Donations
 ---------

-cpuminer-opt has no fees of any kind but donations are accepted.
+cpuminer-opt-sugarchain has no fees of any kind but donations are accepted.

  BTC: 31hMrody48EpQF4ZH3eFEd7CMJLPPCBHSe
  ETH: 0x4c496e75bba93e084f54c56fd628539a8de7eba8